miguelmota/similarweb-scrape/README.md

 > Scrapes [SimilarWeb](https://www.similarweb.com/) site to get analytics for domain.

-#### NOTE: Due to SimilarWeb's bot detection, this will only work for a very few number of requests.
+NOTE: Due to SimilarWeb's bot detection, this will only work for a very few number of requests.
 Only use this for experimenting.
 Do not use this for production.
+Also, this module will most likely break in the future when SimilarWeb updates their DOM selectors.

 ## Install